Switches Inside An F1 Car

 What is DRS?

 With the touch of a pushbutton switch, a driver can activate adjustable panels on the rear wing that allow air to flow through the wing, reducing drag and increasing top speed to overtake other cars in the race.
-E-switch has a variety of pushbutton switches that perform this function, like the LP1 illuminated pushbutton switch.
+E-Switch has a variety of pushbutton switches that perform this function, like the LP1 illuminated pushbutton switch.

 The LP1 Series pushbutton switch is a panel mount illuminated LED switch that looks a lot like some of the switches on the steering wheel of an F1 car.
 It’s available with multiple illumination color options and a momentary pushbutton function.